shyamgj1900/tp/docs/DeveloperGuide.md

 * *Mainstream OS*: Windows, Linux, Unix, OS-X
 * *Event*: Personal event added to the Planner by the user
-* *Lesson*: Class (Lecture, Tutorial, or Lab) for a particular module added to the Timetable by the user
+* *Lesson*: Class (Lecture, Tutorial, Sectional, or Lab) for a particular module added to the Timetable by the user
 * *Exam*: Official final examination for a particular module

 ## Instructions for manual testing